vipulmane6498/Medicine-Reminder-App/README.md

 #Medicine-Reminder-App

-This app describes that petient will give the input of medicine names, quantities & time for medicines to take and accordingly website will send the reminders.
+This app describes that patient will give the input of medicine names, quantities & time for medicines to take and accordingly website will send the reminders.

 To create this web page I have used HTML, CSS & JavaScript tehnologies.